Tuesday’s ‘General Hospital’ Spoilers: Chase Finds Kristina And Sam Delivers Her Pledge To Shiloh

 Chase and Valerie have been determined to find Kristina, but Alexis, Sonny, and Michael had been fairly successful in keeping the two detectives at a distance.
 During Monday’s show, Willow opened up to Kristina at the house about her experiences with Shiloh and Dawn of Day, and what she shared seemed to have an impact on everybody at the house.

-Now, the sneak peek for Tuesday’s show reveals that Chase will show up at the house not long after Willow and Michael left.
+Now, the sneak peek for Tuesday’s show reveals that Chase will show up at the house not long after Willow and Michael leave.
 Viewers will have to tune in to see exactly how Chase found the house, but he will comment that Krissy has been difficult to find.

 Did Chase tail Michael and Willow, and if so, will that cause a fracture in his relationship with Willow?
 How will Kristina respond when Chase starts asking her questions?